 Creating a supportive environment for businesses is good for the health and wellbeing of the communities around them.
 For individuals, we know that an increase in income leads to an increase in psychological wellbeing and a decrease in anxiety and depression.
+For providers, having a vibrant market that offers good opportunities for them to develop their business means that they are more likely to invest in the local area which, in turn, will attract a workforce that delivers high quality care.
+For communities, ensuring that the local transport plan develops responsive and resilient services, especially in rural localities.

 Growing our existing businesses and inspiring enterprise is part of the long term strategy for North Yorkshire.
-Health and social care organisations are major employers in North Yorkshire and play an important part in the economy not only in supporting us to stay well, but by offering a wide choice of employment opportunities.
-This helps local people stay local and it also helps North Yorkshire attract new talent so that we can achieve outstanding quality improving health and care.
+Health and social care organisations are major employers in North Yorkshire and play an important part in the economy, not only in supporting us to stay well, but by offering a wide choice of employment opportunities.
+This helps local people stay local and it also helps North Yorkshire attract new talent so that we can achieve outstanding quality-improving health and care.